Mary Astell: Career

-After the death of her mother and aunt in 1688, Astell moved to Chelsea, London, where she became acquainted with a circle of literary and influential women, including Lady Mary Chudleigh, Elizabeth Thomas, Judith Drake, Elizabeth Elstob, and Lady Mary Wortley Montagu.
-These helped develop and publish her work, as did William Sancroft, previously Archbishop of Canterbury.
-Believing himself bound by his previous oath to James II, he refused to swear allegiance to William III after the 1688 Glorious Revolution and became a Nonjuror.
-He provided financial support and an introduction to her future publisher; Astell later dedicated a collection of poetry to him.
+Several years after the death of her aunt in 1684, Astell alone moved to London, possibly because of the political unrest that took place between 1686-1688 in Newcastle.
+In London, she became acquainted with a circle of literary and influential women, including Lady Mary Chudleigh, Elizabeth Thomas, Judith Drake, Elizabeth Elstob, and Lady Mary Wortley Montagu.
+These women helped develop and publish her work, as did William Sancroft, previously Archbishop of Canterbury.
+Bound by his previous oath to James II, he refused to swear allegiance to William III after the 1688 Glorious Revolution and became a Nonjuror.
+He provided financial support for Astell and an introduction to her future publisher.
+Astell later dedicated a collection of poetry to him.

-She was one of the first English women, following Bathsua Makin, to advocate the idea that women were just as rational as men, and just as deserving of education.
+During this time, it is believed that Astell may have spent some time at a convent in France, where she was exposed to ideas about education and independence for women.
+She was one of the first English women, following Bathsua Makin, to advocate the idea that women are as rational as men, and just as deserving of education.
 First published anonymously and signed "By a Lover of her Sex" in 1694, her A Serious Proposal to the Ladies for the Advancement of their True and Greatest Interest presents a plan for an all-female college where women could pursue a life of the mind.
-In 1697 she published part 2 to her A Serious Proposal" Wherein a Method is offered for the Improvement of their Minds".
+In 1697, she published part 2 to her A Serious Proposal "Wherein a Method is offered for the Improvement of their Minds".

 In 1700, Astell published Some Reflections upon Marriage.
-She wittily critiques the philosophical underpinnings of the institution of marriage in 1700s England, warning women of the dangers of a hasty or ill-considered choice.
+She critiques the philosophical underpinnings of the institution of marriage in 1700s England, warning women of the dangers of a hasty or ill-considered choice.
 The Duchess of Mazarin is used as an example of "the dangers of an ill Education and unequal Marriage".
-Astell argues that education will help women to make better matrimonial choices and meet the challenges of the married state: "She has need of a strong Reason, of a truly Christian and well-temper'd Spirit, of all the Assistance the best Education can give her, and ought to have some good assurance of her own Firmness and Vertue, who ventures on such a Trial".
+Astell argues that education will help women to make better matrimonial choices and meet the challenges of the married state: "She has need of a strong Reason, of a truly Christian and well-temper'd Spirit, of all the Assistance the best Education can give her, and ought to have some good assurance of her own Firmness and Vertue, who ventures on such a Trial."